imbrace-co/iMBrace/README.md

-# IMbrace — Open Source
+# iMBrace — Open Source

-Central hub for the open-source repositories that make up the **IMbrace** platform: an AI-native workspace with agents, omnichannel conversations, data boards, document intelligence, and workflow automation.
+Central hub for the open-source repositories that make up the **iMBrace** platform: an AI-native workspace with agents, omnichannel conversations, data boards, document intelligence, and workflow automation.